Hashimoto’s and Graves’ Disease: What’s the Difference?

 Foods to Avoid if you Have Thyroid Problems:

 I’ve found that these 10 foods cause the most problems for thyroid patients.
 Learn which foods you should avoid if you have thyroid disease of any type.

 The list includes optimal ranges, normal ranges, and the complete list of tests you need to diagnose and manage thyroid disease correctly!

 Both Conditions Are Similar and can Evolve Into One Another

 To make matters more complicated, you should be aware that Hashimoto’s can turn into Graves’ disease and Graves’ can turn into Hashimoto’s.

-This has lead many researchers to believe that these conditions are really two sides of the same coin.
+This has led many researchers to believe that these conditions are really two sides of the same coin.

-- They are both conditions which negatively impact the thyroid
+- They are both conditions that negatively impact the thyroid

 - They are BOTH autoimmune conditions

 - They share many of the same TRIGGERS and CAUSES